HemanthGangadharaReddy/CS684-The-A-Team/test-plans/sprint2.md

 # Features to be Tested
 - Landing page with news
 - Logging in and displaying news on portal
-- Settins to choose the category
+- Settings to choose the category
 - Login and logout to show it works

 # Approach